HassanHeydariNasab/defendo/README.md

 # Defendo

-Defendo is a tower defense game that made using Godot Game Engine v2.1.3.stable.official.
+Defendo is a tower defense game that made using Godot Game Engine v2.1.4.stable.official.

 # Contribute

 - Open an issue
+- Translate (see Cxenoj.csv)
 - Add more levels, guns, enemies, etc.

 # License